MiRoboticsLab/cyberdog_ros2/cyberdog_interaction/cyberdog_camera/cyberdog_camera/README.md

 This package implement a ros2 application which provides camera functions such as capture, recording and AI detection.

-Athena_camera use Argus API to control camera hardware and capture image, use ROS2 API to manager camera node and export service interactions.
+Cyberdog_camera use Argus API to control camera hardware and capture image, use ROS2 API to manager camera node and export service interactions.